-See ERSO eSafety web text for further information.
+See ERSO eSafety webtext for further information.

-4.3 Telephone answering by the emergency services
+5.3 Telephone answering by the emergency services

-An efficient call receiving system is essential to avoid wasted time.
-A variety of models exist but have not been studied.
+An efficient call receiving system within the emergency medical system is essential to avoid wasted time.
+A variety of models exists but has not been studied yet.
 In some Member States, calls are answered by the ambulance services or the emergency medical services, in others by other emergency services - police and fire service - and then appropriate calls are transferred to the emergency medical system.
-A priori direct contact over indirect contact is to be preferred (Buylaert, 1999).
+European medical experts favour a priori direct contact over indirect contact (Buylaert, 1999).
 It is not known whether all countries have standards for call receipt, although several countries have developed call receipt performance indicators.

-4.4 Emergency Medical Dispatch
+5.4 Emergency Medical Dispatch

-In Europe, calls received by the Emergency Medical System either result in: Automatic dispatch of an emergency ambulance requiring the call taker to give accurate identification of the location of the incident and to mobilize the emergency crew; Selective dispatch depending on the perceived nature and urgency of the incident and the process of doing this is known as Emergency Medical Dispatch.
+In Europe, calls received by the Emergency Medical System result in either automatic dispatch of an emergency ambulance requiring the call taker to give accurate identification of the location of the incident and to mobilise the emergency crew, or selective dispatch depending on the perceived nature and urgency of the incident.
+The process of doing the latter is known as Emergency Medical Dispatch.